 In 2015 I was invited to do the translation of an Afro-Portuguese newspaper from the 1920s for the project: Digital Bilingual Edition of Correio de Africa [Africa Mail] Newspaper (1921-24) with Scholarly Apparatus (PT-ENG).

-I am honored to have been part of such an interesting and innovative research which received a grant from the National Endowment for the Humanities: Exploring the human endeavor – University of Maryland, USA.
+I am honored to have been part of such interesting and innovative research which received a grant from the National Endowment for the Humanities: Exploring the human endeavor – University of Maryland, USA.
 The team led by Professor Zita Nunes will now continue with the translation, annotation, and analysis of the newspaper and all the outputs of the project will soon be published on a website.

 More news coming up soon!

 - The elaborate style of this 1920’s Portuguese newspaper with very long sentences and excessive use of adjectives and figures of style.

 - the complex vocabulary – some words are no longer in use, others were part of very specific dialects or regionalisms.

 - the cultural, geographical and time references which had to be transcreated and explained to the Anglophone reader.

 To solve these issues I had to cut sentences and paragraphs, use a more simplified vocabulary and research cultural equivalents in the English language to make the target text understandable for a contemporary American audience without losing the original “flavor” of the source text.

 For the most part, this work involved interpreting the writer’s original idea and summarizing or rewriting it in a way that was intelligible for the target audience.